-A worry statement is future-focused and identifies:
+A worry statement is future focused and must include:

-- who is worried? - what are they worried the parents might do or not do (stated in clear, easy to understand behavioural terms) and in what context or circumstances? - what the possible future impact of this parent behaviour might be on the child.
+- Who is worried? - What are they worried the parents might do or not do (stated in clear, easy to understand behavioural terms) and in what context or circumstances? - What the possible future impact of this parent behaviour might be on the child.